dorgonman/HorizonTweenDemo/README.md

 ----------------------------------------------
 <h2 align="center">
 			HorizonTweenPlugin<br>
-					5.1.0   <br>
+					5.2.0   <br>
 			http://dorgon.horizon-studio.net  <br>
 				dorgonman@hotmail.com  <br>
 </h2>
 ----------------------------------------------

-The goal of this plugin is to provide on the fly tween animation for UE4 with full control of tween event.
+The goal of this plugin is to provide on the fly tween animation for UnrealEngine with full control of tween event.

 You can find document here: [doc/doxygen/html/index.html](http://horizon-studio.net/ue4/horizon_tween_plugin/doc/doxygen/html/index.html)